dylhigaXR/dylhigaXR.github.io/_posts/2024-3-18-Quest3-Making-a-Game.markdown

   - VR
 ---

 Having created a multitude of mini-projects and small-scale experiences, I realized I had never published and listed my projects on a store.
-To be fair, a lot of my projects had the polish level of a proof of concept and I would never feel goood about publishing a game that had bugs in it.
-However, over the last 2 months I worked on a, still small, but much more polished VR game!
+To be fair, a lot of my projects had the polish level of a proof of concept, and I would never feel good about publishing a game that had bugs in it.
+However, over the last 2 months, I worked on a still small, but much more polished VR game!

 [Sandwich Slinger](https://www.meta.com/experiences/7294197283949922/?require_login=true&utm_source=developer.oculus.com&utm_medium=oculusredirect)